Plant DetailShow Menu

 Description

-The name Symphoricarpos Albus comes from the work Symphori, which means 'bear together', and capos, meaning fruits.
-This refers to the clusters of fruits.
-The common name, Snowberry, refers to its snow-white berries.
+Snowberry is a deciduous shrub in the honeysuckle family (Caprifoliaceae) native to North America.
+The genus name comes from the Greek word symphori, which means 'bear together,' and carpos, meaning "fruit."
+The species epithet is Latin for “white.”
+Together, they refer to the clusters of white fruits.
+The common name, snowberry, also refers to its snow-white berries.

 Insects, Diseases, and Other Plant Problems: Although uncommon, some issues affecting this plant include leaf spot, rust, powdery mildew, and berry rot.